-Object No. Asset Definition Generic security property to be maintained by the current security policy ePassport, eID, eSign 1 user data stored on the TOE All data (being not authentication data) stored in the context of the applications of the ID_Card as defined in [EACTR] and (i) being allowed to be read out or written solely by an authenticated terminal (in the sense of [EACTR], sec.
+Object No. Asset Definition Generic security property to be maintained by the current security policy ePassport, eID, eSign 1 All data (being not authentication data) stored in the context of the applications of the ID_Card as defined in [EACTR] and (i) being allowed to be read out or written solely by an authenticated terminal (in the sense of [EACTR], sec.
 3.2) respectively (ii) being allowed to be used solely by an authenticated terminal (in the sense of [EACTR], sec.
-3.2) (the private Restricted Identification key 4) respectively (iii) being allowed to be used solely by the authenticated ID_Card holder (the private signature key within the eSign application).
+3.2) (the private Restricted Identification key 5) respectively Confidentiality 6 Integrity Authenticity (iii) being allowed to be used solely by the authenticated ID_Card holder (the private signature key within the eSign application).
 This asset covers 'User Data on the MRTD's chip' and 'Logical MRTD_Card sensitive User Data' in [EACPP3.1] as well as 'SCD' and 'DTBS-representation' in [SSCDPP].
-Confidentiality 5 Integrity Authenticity 2 user data transferred between the TOE and the service provider connected 6 All data (being not authentication data) being transferred in the context of the applications of the ID_Card as defined in [EACPP3.1] between the TOE and an authenticated terminal (in the sense of [EACPP3.1, sec.
+2 user data transferred between the TOE and the service provider connected 7 All data (being not authentication data) being transferred in the context of the applications of the ID_Card as defined in [EACPP3.1] between the TOE and an authenticated terminal (in the sense of [EACPP3.1, sec.
 3.2].
 User data can be received and sent.
 This asset covers 'DTBS' in [SSCDPP].
-Confidentiality 5 Integrity Authenticity
+Confidentiality 6 Integrity Authenticity